KwatME/kwat/posts/Approach to the Patient with Neurologic Disease/index.md

 Many Ds (diplopsia, dysphagia, dysequilibrium, dyscoordination, and dysconjugate gaze) are extrapyramidal signs.

-## Think about the entire neural pathway to localize.
+## Localize over the full neural pathway.

 For example, a patient with right foot drop can have a lesion in: